jgoldfar/maxima-clone/crosscompile-windows/README.txt

 make
 make package

+Currently the compilation of a 32 bit installer does not work on Ubuntu 24.04, use the older Ubuntu 22.04 to build a 32 bit installer.

 Example with Github actions
 ===========================

 If you want to see every required step and how it works:
-On Github there is a repository, where I set up everything which is needed to crosscompile Maxima using Github Workflows (currently using an Ubuntu 22.04). https://github.com/daute/maxima-crosscompilation/
+On Github there is a repository, where I set up everything which is needed to crosscompile Maxima using Github workflows (currently using Ubuntu 24.04). https://github.com/daute/maxima-crosscompilation/